belindamo/quartz/content/🔗/Fiction/magic.md

 “Here,” the boy took her by the hand once more, “Let's go look at a few other rituals!
 Since you’re from Salas I bet you will love these bloodier rituals.”

-Kal was sad to say goodbye to the boy but knew it was time.
+Kal hesitated.

 “I think it’s about time to find my family again.
 Thank you for showing me around,” she said.

 “Of course.
 If you're ever around again let me know.”

 She felt a little bad about hiding her identity.
-She gave the boy a kiss on the cheek.
+She gave the boy a hug and a kiss on the cheek, as was customary in the Capitol.

 Kal slipped away to sneak into the temple.
-Something was going on inside.
+She heard voices inside.

 Everyone cheered.
 People wept on their knees, People had tears in their eyes.
 Their arms stretched out and upwards towards the platform that the Priestess stood on.